Rapha1010/Rapha1010/README.md

 - 👋 Hi, I’m @Rapha1010
+- I'm a Software Architecture PostGradute at PUC Minas
-- I’m Bachelor of Science (B.S) in Information Systems (IS).
+- I’m a Bachelor of Science (B.S) in Information Systems (IS).
 - I'm currently work as Java/SpringFramework Angular/Typescript Software Engineer at IBM
-- I'm doing a Software Architecture PostGradute at PUC Minas
 - More than 8 years designig systems following requiriments.
 - I love to design my systems using Java/SpringFramework  Angular/Typescript and using repository, service, factory patterns.
 - I love to understand more about microservice Architectures (Event, Broker , Mediator , Event Notication Pattern)